 The following link is a list of possible readings for the Funeral Mass.
 Please pick one reading from the Old Testament, Responsorial Psalm, New Testament, and Gospel.
 If during the season of Easter both readings must come from the New Testament as noted in this link.

 Your family may chose to have a loved one cremated, but please keep in mind that the Church has certain laws which govern this practice.
 Cremated remains of a body cannot be spread, mingled with other ashes, or kept at home.
 They should be buried in a proper place of rest such as a columbarium or cemetery.
+You can learn about Cremation in Puyallup for more details.
 Ordinarily, the body should be present for the Funeral Mass and cremation take place following.
 For more information on cremation please see the following link from the USCCB.